hoangduytran/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 The format for saving a UV image is selected in the header of the File Browser, and defaults to ``PNG`` (``.png``).

-If Packing is enabled in the File Browser's header, or if you manually :menuselection:`Image --> Pack Image`, saving your images to a separate file is not necessary.
+If Packing is enabled in the File Browser's header, or if you :ref:`manually pack <bpy.ops.image.pack>`, saving your images to a separate file is not necessary.